rishabhpatel8299/mywebclass-agile-docs/documentation/templates/theme/initiatives/initiative_2.md

 2. Development and implementation of detailed course information page - 4 weeks.

 Constraints:
-1. Limited budget for design and development.
-2. Limited availability of content creators to provide course information.
+1. Limited availability of content creators to provide course information.

 Assumptions:
 1. Users are interested in detailed information about the courses offered.